starfederation/datastar/site/static/md/guide/getting_started.md

 ### `data-bind`

-Datastar provides us with a way to set up two-way data binding on an element using the [`data-bind`](/reference/attribute_plugins#data-bind) attribute, which can be placed on any HTML element on which data be be input or choices selected from (`input`, `textarea`, `select`, `checkbox` and `radio` elements, as well as web components).
+Datastar provides us with a way to set up two-way data binding on an element using the [`data-bind`](/reference/attribute_plugins#data-bind) attribute, which can be placed on any HTML element on which data can be input or choices selected from (`input`, `textarea`, `select`, `checkbox` and `radio` elements, as well as web components).

 ```html
 <input data-bind-input />
 ```

-This creates a new signal called `input`, and binds it to the element's value.
+This creates a new signal that can be called using `$input`, and binds it to the element's value.
 If either is changed, the other automatically updates.

 An alternative syntax, in which the value is used as the signal name, is also available.
 This can be useful depending on the templating language you are using.